alastairlundy/os_release_dart/README.md

 # os_release
+## Archive Notice
+Important: This project is being archived and will no longer receive updates.
+The development and maintenance of this project is ending

+Feel free to fork this project.

+## About os_release (Dart)

 Reads the os-release file on Linux Distributions and makes accessing the contents of the file easy.

 If your dart or flutter app needs to know the name of the installed Linux Distribution, the version that is installed, or whether it's based on a major distribution such as Arch or Debian - this is the package for you.